 How is it diagnosed?

 Your doctor will check the pulse and blood pressure in different areas of your body.
-Your doctor may also look at the color of your foot when it is raised up and after you exercise.
+Your doctor may also look at the skin of your legs and feet to check for changes caused by poor blood flow.
 You may have a Doppler ultrasound, which measures blood flow in the arteries.

 How is PAD treated?